AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 For example, the cosmetic rule `example.*##.banner` will match any `example.TLD` request (`example.ru`, `example.com`, `example.net`, `example.org`, etc.).
 For the basic rules the described logic will be applicable only for the domains specified in `$domain` modifier (for example, `||*/banners/*$image,domain=example.*`).

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Rules with wildcard for TLD are supported by AdGuard for Windows, Mac, Android, Safari, iOS, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with wildcard for TLD are supported by AdGuard for Windows, Mac, Android, Safari, iOS, and AdGuard Browser extension for Chrome, Firefox, Edge.

 ### Basic rules examples